daviddemeter/splatbenchmarks/README.md

 ## Acknowledgements

-If you use this code or these models, please cite the following paper:
+If you use these datasets or models, please cite the following paper:

 ```
 @inproceedings{Demeter2021WhosOF,